karlystark/pixly-frontend/README.md

 # Pix.ly

-Pix.ly allows users to upload photos to their pix.ly board and view metadata about those photos (including the camera used and location).
-Users also contribute custom alt-text for their images.
+Pix.ly is a photo gallery app that allows users to upload photos to their pix.ly board & view metadata related to those photos (including the camera used and location).
+Users contribute custom alt-text for their images to ensure accessibility.
 Future implementations will include light photo editing capabilities and searching by metadata and tags.

 ## Stack
 Pix.ly's frontend was built using React.js and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Pix.ly's backend and API were built using Python/Flask, PostgreSQL, and AWS S3 for photo storage.

 ## Collaboration
 Pix.ly's initial full-stack framework was built in collaboration with Kirra Hyde in Rithm32 :)